AdaCore/spark2014/docs/ug/en/tutorial.rst

 The difference between these two steps should be emphasized.
 Flow analysis in step 1 is a terminating algorithm, which typically takes 2 to 10 times as long as compilation to complete.
 Proof in step 2 is based on the generation of logical formulas for each check to prove, which are then passed on to automatic provers to decide whether the logical formula holds or not.
 The generation of logical formulas is a translation phase, which typically takes 10 times as long as compilation to complete.
-The automatic proof of logical formulas may take a very long time, or never terminate, hence the use of a timeout (default=1s) for each call to the automatic provers.
+The automatic proof of logical formulas may take a very long time, or never terminate, hence the use of a timeout (1s at proof level 0) for each call to the automatic provers.
 It is this last step which takes the most time when calling |GNATprove| on a program, but it is also a step which can be completely parallelized (using switch ``-j`` to specify the number of parallel processes): each logical formula can be proved